Square Payroll Review: Is It the Right Payroll Software for Your Business?

 The overview screen is Square Payroll’s main dashboard.
 From here, you can easily access basic functions such as adding employees.
 (Source: Square Payroll)

 If you have questions about its features, Square has a library of how-to guides that you can access online.
-You may contact its support team via email and phone for assistance—although the estimated wait time for an email reply is from 24–48 hours, while phone support is available only from Mondays to Fridays, 6 a.m.–6 p.m.
+You may contact the Square Payroll customer service team via email and phone for assistance—although the estimated wait time for an email reply is from 24–48 hours, while phone support is available only from Mondays to Fridays, 6 a.m.–6 p.m.
 Pacific time.
 Another help option is Square’s automated online assistant, which is a chatbot that provides links to FAQs and guides but can also connect you to a customer rep if you want live support.

 Further, you can easily connect with other Square users through its online community forum.
 This is great for those who want to get insights from business owners who are using the same Square products.
 You can even post your queries about the platform’s functionalities in the forum, and Square users who are willing to help can share tips about how to use the system.

 Square Payroll scored fairly well (4.38 out of 5) in our expert evaluation of its pricing, overall features, and whether it can meet the HR and payroll needs of most small and medium businesses (SMBs).
-While it doesn’t have multiple plans that can cater to the HR needs of growing companies, Square Payroll has one of the most budget-friendly payroll packages in the market.
-It’s even more affordable than popular small business payroll software like Gusto (which has a starter monthly fee of $40 plus $6 per employee vs Square Payroll’s $35 plus $5 per employee, per month rate).
+While it doesn’t have multiple plans that can cater to the HR needs of growing companies, the monthly cost of Square Payroll makes it one of the most budget-friendly payroll packages in the market.
+It’s even more affordable than popular small business payroll software like Gusto (which has a starter monthly fee of $40 plus $6 per employee vs Square Payroll’s $35 plus $6 per employee, per month rate).

 Features-wise, you get all of the essential tools for processing employee and contractor payments.
 It even has time-tracking functionalities—a solution that similar payroll providers offer either in their higher tiers or as a paid add-on.